 2013 – Brown Belt NY Open Double Gold

 2014 – Brown Belt NY Open Double Silver

-A former competitive natural bodybuilder and personal trainer, Beth is also one of the owner/operators of Osagame.
+A former competitive natural bodybuilder and personal trainer, Beth is also one of the owners/operators of Osagame.
 She has a long history in personal training; 5 years ago she expanded to teaching Kettlebell classes as well.

 In 1983, Art became the 9th head instructor of The Philadelphia Judo Club and led the club for the next 25 years.
 Currently considered the “Professor Emeritus” of the Philadelphia Judo Club, Art comes in whenever he can and provides his insights from decades of Judo and Martial Arts experience.
-He is a great judoka, teacher, and story-teller (see his telling of our club’s history), and an inspiration to every member of Osagame from white belt to black belt.
+He is a great judoka, teacher, and storyteller (see his telling of our club’s history), and an inspiration to every member of Osagame from white belt to black belt.